justinrgarrard/world-of-naevis.net/data/archetypes/wizard_evocation.md

 # Wizard: Evocation (Battle Mage)

 _Battle Mages are specialists in destructive magic.
-They operate as portable artillery in military outfits, able to minimize friendly fire through extensive training._
+Their tradition is known for its lethality and control of volatile energies._

 #### Evocation Savant